 ERISA is a federal law that sets minimum standards for private, employer-sponsored retirement and health plans.
 ERISA preempts "any and all state laws" to the extent that they "relate to" employee benefit plans.
-63 Whether state laws are preempted by ERISA has been debated by federal courts through the years, leading to a complex web of competing judicial decisions surrounding the issue.
+Whether state laws are preempted by ERISA has been debated by federal courts through the years, leading to a complex web of competing judicial decisions surrounding the issue.

 The question of whether a UPL set by a state PDAB is preempted by ERISA has not yet been considered by the courts.
 Perhaps the most instructional case for how courts may rule on an ERISA challenge to a UPL methodology is Rutledge v.
 Pharmaceutical Case Management Association.
-In Rutledge, the Court held that "state rate regulations that merely increase costs or alter incentives for ERISA plans without forcing plans to adopt any particular scheme of substantive coverage are not preempted by ERISA."64 As long as the state law does not bind plan administrators to any particular choice, a state law will not be preempted by ERISA.
+In Rutledge, the Court held that "state rate regulations that merely increase costs or alter incentives for ERISA plans without forcing plans to adopt any particular scheme of substantive coverage are not preempted by ERISA."
+As long as the state law does not bind plan administrators to any particular choice, a state law will not be preempted by ERISA.
 Establishing a UPL methodology is a rate setting measure, and the court in Rutledge held that state rate setting is not preempted by ERISA.

-61 Dep't of Revenue of Ky. v.
+&lt;sup>61 Dep't of Revenue of Ky. v.
 Davis, 553 U.S. 328, 338 (2008) (quoting New Energy Co. of Ind. v.
 Limbach, 486 U.S. 269, 273-274, (1988)).

-62 Association for Accessible Medicines v.
+&lt;sup>62 Association for Accessible Medicines v.
 Frosh 887 F.3d 664 (4th Cir.
 2018).

-63 29 U.S.C. § 1001 Et.
+U.S.C. § 1001 Et.
 Seq.

-64 Rutledge v.
+&lt;sup>64 Rutledge v.
 Pharmaceutical Case Management Association, 141 S.Ct.
 474 (2020).

 On the other hand, a Supreme Court case from 2016, Gobeille v.
-Liberty Mutual, upheld the ERISA plan objection to reporting data to the Vermont All Payer Claims Database.65 The Court found that the administrative burden of complying with various state claims payment, enrollee data, and other plan data reporting laws affected the heart of plan administration, and, therefore, the state law was preempted by ERISA.66 Unlike in Gobeille, where the state law affecting reporting was struck down because it interfered with nationally uniform plan administration, establishing a UPL in Oregon likely will not interfere with the administration of ERISA plans.
-A UPL is a requirement to buy and bill at the UPL.
-The ERISA plan benefits and basic administrative functions are not affected.67 Implementing a UPL using rebates to plans may be complicated by ERISA preemption.
+Liberty Mutual, upheld the ERISA plan objection to reporting data to the Vermont All Payer Claims Database.
+The Court found that the administrative burden of complying with various state claims payment, enrollee data, and other plan data reporting laws affected the heart of plan administration, and, therefore, the state law was preempted by ERISA.
+Unlike in Gobeille, where the state law affecting reporting was struck down because it interfered with nationally uniform plan administration, establishing a UPL in Oregon likely will not interfere with the administrative functions are not affected.
+Implementing a UPL using rebates to plans may be complicated by ERISA preemption.